 Fun glasses are always a hit and this is a great “non-mushy” valentine for the older crowd.
 I couldn’t find heart glasses anymore at a decent price, but my boys liked these ones on Amazon.

-This is what my 7 year old is handing out this year.
+This is what my 7-year-old is handing out this year.
 He LOVES cootie catchers and can’t wait to share with his class.
-If you want a short cut (we did?!) you can buy these affordable ones from Oriental Trading Co. as well.
+If you want a shortcut (we did?!) you can buy these ones from Amazon as well.